-Practise riding your bike, braking, shifting gears, and using the twist power assist and pedal assist systems in a controlled location before venturing into traffic or other risky conditions.
+Practise riding your bike, braking, and using the twist power assist and pedal assist systems in a controlled location before venturing into traffic or other risky conditions.

-The electrical system on your ebike (see "LCD display and electric controls" on page 14) offers various levels of power assistance and lighting for different operating conditions and user preferences.
+The electrical system on your ebike (see "Electrical controls & operation" on page 13) offers various levels of power assistance and lighting for different operating conditions and user preferences.
 Be sure you understand these features before riding.
 The twist power assist should provide smooth acceleration when gradually applied.
 If the twist power assist, pedal assistance, or lighting is functioning abnormally, intermittently, or not at all, please discontinue using your ebike immediately and contact Rad Power Bikes Product Support for assistance.

 Take extreme care getting to know and learning to control the pedal assist and brake systems.
-Your RadWagon is probably heavier than other bikes you've ridden, and it will handle quite differently from lighter bikes, especially when you're accelerating or decelerating.
+Your RadMission is probably heavier than other bikes you've ridden, and it will handle quite differently from lighter bikes, especially when you're accelerating or decelerating.
 Learn to maintain a comfortable stopping distance from all other objects, riders, and vehicles at different speeds, conditions, and with varying payloads.